-The Ward Museum’s Changing Exhibits program installs up to eight rotating exhibitions each year in the LaMay and Welcome Galleries.
-The Andrew’s Emerging Artist Showcase Gallery provides further exhibit potential, focused on young and emerging artists.
+The Ward Museum’s changing exhibits include six to eight rotating exhibitions each year in the LaMay and Welcome Galleries.
+The Andrews Emerging Artist Showcase Gallery provides further exhibit potential, focused on young and emerging artists.
 Below are the current and upcoming exhibits at the Ward Museum.

-Storytelling with Purpose: Documentary Quilts of Dr. Joan Gaither
+Storytelling with Purpose: Documentary Quilts of Dr. Joan M. E. Gaither

 From emancipation in Maryland, to life as a young woman in the 1960s, to Black watermen of the Chesapeake—the story quilts of Dr. Joan Gaither tell powerful biographical stories of her life, the lives of those around her, and the lives of those who came before her.
 An artist, educator, and 2017 Maryland Heritage Award winner, Dr. Gaither is a master at interpreting autobiographical and community stories through multimedia quilts—sometimes on her own, and often with the assistance and vision of whole communities.
 Experience this unique exhibit, which will feature a made-for-exhibit Eastern Shore quilt created with the participation of regional communities engaged in workshops leading up to the show.